szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 });
 $("#poem").html(line1Text);

-// Part 3 - Add the click event listener to the poem
+// Part 3 - Add the click event to the poem
 $("#poem a").click(function(){
     let infoText, clickedWord, clickedInfo;
     clickedWord = $( this ).text();